 - Electrical wiring works up to the main meter.

 As in general practice, the contract is given to a contractor to build at e.g., 1700/- per square feet.

-Even in a genuine situation of increase in the necessary raw materials of sand, cement and steel, there would be no basis for recalculation leading to losses on one side whether in money or quality.
+Even in a genuine situation of an increase in the necessary raw materials of sand, cement, and steel, there would be no basis for recalculation leading to losses on one side whether in money or quality.

 Therefore the square feet cost is only a dividend of the total cost divided by the square feet constructed and not a base for any contract.

-Some of these building materials include Steel, Cement, River Sand, M Sand, Flooring material, granite cost etc. Any variations here can be billed directly to the owner as per actual quantity.
+Some of these building materials include Steel, Cement, River Sand, M Sand, Flooring material, granite cost, etc. Any variations here can be billed directly to the owner as per the actual quantity.